saslani/saslani.github.io/_posts/2018-11-07-leadership-styles.md

 <blockquote cite="https://en.wikipedia.org/wiki/Lewis_and_Clark_Expedition">
   It was impossible to find a character who to a complete science in botany, natural history, mineralogy & astronomy, joined the firmness of constitution & character, prudence, habits adapted to the woods & a familiarity with the Indian manners and character, requisite for this undertaking.
 All the latter qualifications Capt.
-Lewis has.
+Lewis has. <i> – Thomas Jefferson</i>
 </blockquote>

 Another example of a visionary leader is Steve Jobs.
 Whether you like Apple products or not, we cannot deny the fact that Apple as we know it